Crypto-TII/syndrome_decoding_estimator/README.md

     $ make

-The C-library is installed into the directory $HOME/lib, while the python part is installed as a python module named ``sd_estimator``.
+The C-library is installed into the directory ``/usr/local/lib``, while the python part is installed as a python module named ``sd_estimator`` into your standard python package directory.
 To build the documentation run

     $make doc